Components

 Developer checklist

-- Keep the required wrapper and child class names exactly as documented so JS can bind drag behavior.
+- Keep the required wrapper and child class names exactly as documented so JS can bind drag behaviour.

-- Use equal image dimensions and optimized formats to keep pointer interactions smooth.
+- Use equal image dimensions and optimised formats to keep pointer interactions smooth.

-- Test touch drag on mobile and reduced-motion behavior for accessibility.
+- Test touch drag on mobile and reduced-motion behaviour for accessibility.